kitemongerer/fib2048/README.txt

 For this implementation, we defined winning as getting a block with 144 in it.
 Otherwise, it would take to long.

-The CSS3 features we used were: border radius, gradient, and animations
+The CSS3 features we used were: border radius, gradient, and animation on the new game button when the page loads

 Why this project is worth 100 points.
 	This game took a fair amount of JavaScript logic to control the movement and combination of the blocks.